Quality Comfort Home Services Logo

 Total cost to refill refrigerant

 The total price you will pay to get your system up and cooling again depends on the amount of Freon you need refilled.
-Your HVAC technician will be able to determine how many pounds of Freon you neeed recharged into your system.
-The prices discussed above were per pound.
-To get your AC back to blowing cool air you could need as little as half a pound or as much as even 7-10 lbs depending on the size of your system.
-Of course the bigger the recharge you need, the less cost effective it becomes versus replacing the AC unit entirely.
+Your HVAC technician will be able to determine how many pounds of refrigerant you need recharged into your system.
+Freon prices are typically per pound.
+To get your AC back to blowing cool air you could need as little as half a pound or as much as even 7-10 lbs. depending on the size of your system.
+Of course, the bigger the recharge you need, the less cost effective it becomes versus replacing the AC unit entirely.

 Is it safe to DIY a Freon recharge for your home AC?